ysoyjcgoxohxoh/Bird3/PCB/Bird3Controller_Rev2/Readme.md

 > [!NOTE]
-> This design is untested
+> This design doesn't operate the headlight properly.

 ## Development ##
 This was developed in [KiCad 8](https://www.kicad.org/), a FOSS EDA suite.
 Most or all of the symbols, footprints, and 3D models have been included in the repo to reduce the chance of broken references.